 Camino Frances, Camino de Santiago

-The Camino de Santiago is known as the way of St James in English; it’s a pilgrimage in which all routes (or Caminos in Spanish) lead to Santiago where the remains of St James (Santiago) are to be found.
+The Camino de Santiago is known as The Way of St James in English; it’s a pilgrimage in which all routes (or Caminos in Spanish) lead to Santiago where the remains of St James (Santiago) are to be found.

-The Camino de Santiago was at the height of its popularity between the 10th and 12th century and then interest slowly declined; people started taking note once again in the late 1970s.
+The Camino de Santiago was at the height of its popularity between the 10th and 12th centuries and then interest slowly declined; people started taking note once again in the late 1970s.
 There are numerous routes to Santiago but the most popular is surely the Camino Frances, the French Way.

 The path starts in St Jean Pied de Port in France near Biarritz and travels 780 km through Basque country and the North of Spain.
 Walking the Camino is not difficult as such and most of the route is considerably flat and on paths; what makes this journey hard is the distance.

-It takes most people about a month to walk the entire way to Santiago and many choose to break this up into multiple trips if they cannot get the leave from work or lack the required fitness level.
+It takes most people about a month to walk the entire way to Santiago and many choose to break this up into multiple trips if they cannot get leave from work or lack the required fitness level.
 This route gets very crowded in summer, which is a nice time to visit as the North of Spain tends to have a milder climate than the rest of the country.

 - Best hiking trails in South America